AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How many programmers does it take to change a lightbulb?
+How does a scientist freshen their breath?

-None that's a hardware problem
+With experi-mints!
 <!-- JOKE-END -->